Safe Output-Feedback Adaptive Optimal Control of Input-Constrained Control-Affine Nonlinear Systems: Introduction

 \subsection{Organization}

-The rest of the paper is organized as follows: Section~\ref{section:problemFormulation} contains the problem formulation which introduces the system and some key assumptions about the system, Section~\ref{section:stateEstimator} presents the design of the state observer for the nonlinear output-feedback system with a linear measurement model, Section~\ref{section:robustCBF} introduces the concept of robust barrier functions and develops conditions sufficient to guarantee safety despite state measurement errors, Section~\ref{section:controlDesign} contains control design using MBRL methods, Section~\ref{section:stabilityAnalysis} contains stability analysis of the developed MBRL control architecture, and Section~\ref{section:conclusion} concludes the paper.
+The rest of the paper is organized as follows: Section~\ref{section:problemFormulation} contains the problem formulation which introduces the system and some key assumptions about the system, Section~\ref{section:stateEstimator} presents the design of the state observer for the nonlinear output-feedback system with a linear measurement model, Section~\ref{section:robustCBF} introduces the concept of robust barrier functions and develops conditions sufficient to guarantee safety despite state measurement errors, Section~\ref{section:controlDesign} presents the control design using an observer-based SLOC method, Section~\ref{section:stabilityAnalysis} contains stability analysis of the developed control architecture, Section~\ref{section:simulation} presents simulation studies on two systems with distinct safety constraints and we compare the effectiveness of our approach against similar methods in the literature, and Section~\ref{section:conclusion} concludes the paper.